efeuruk/mouse-scrolling-distinction-on-macos/README.md

 I thought a bash script would do the trick but I wanted it to be working automatically on the background so that it happens seemlesly.
 You need these steps to have this functionality on your Mackbook.

 - Create a bash script called, `mouse-scrolling.sh`, I provide this bash in this repository.
-- Move this script under a directory called `~/Scripts/`
+- Move this bash script under a directory called `~/Scripts/`
 - Create a Launch Agent to make scrolling check automatic with the following command, `cat << EOF > ~/Library/LaunchAgents/com.mouse-scrolling.plist`, then paste the followings on after this command then run.
 I've shared the content of the file in the repository.
 - Finally, to load the Launch Agent, you need to run this command `launchctl load ~/Library/LaunchAgents/com.mouse-scrolling.plist`
 - Now you are all set!
 Your Macbook will check scrolling any time you plugin/plugout a USB device.